Neroshan1990/Report-SimpleJReport/README.md

         b.
 After the calculations the final result can either edit on an exist cell or a new one.
 7. A Column and Row cell can have Sub Cells(Group of cells).
 8. Pivot tables with Multiple Rows and Columns
+9. Add data Multiple Sheets on an Excel File